 Productivity requires you to say no to things that do not align with your dreams and goals.
 Certainly, it's not easy to say no, but it's the only way for you to stay focus on the task at hand.

-Your emails can drain productivity if you let it.
+Your emails can drain productivity if you let them.
 The smallest thing can distract you from your important work.
-Even when you think you’re going to take a quick look at those emails, it becomes a long look.
+Even when you think you're going to take a quick look at those emails, it becomes a long look.

 It's best to create a schedule to look at emails.
 It does require a lot of self-control to stick to your plan and prevent the urge to let emails take up your day.